 Let’s take a closer look at the current rules and regulations surrounding this issue.

-“[Many] states do not have ‘hot car’ laws (laws that prohibit leaving unattended animals in vehicles),” states the ALDF website.
-“In total, 25 states currently have some form of a ‘hot car’ law on the books.”
+“Over half of the states have ‘hot car’ laws (laws that either prohibit leaving unattended animals in vehicles, or that allow certain people to rescue animals left unattended in vehicles),” states the ALDF website.
+“As of 2018, 31 states plus the District of Columbia currently have some form of a ‘hot car’ law on the books.”

 If you do opt to break into the vehicle yourself, the consequences depend on the situation and people involved, as well as your locale.
 “Most states limit penalties to misdemeanors or civil fines/infractions,” says the ALDF website.
 In some cases, the owner of the vehicle will drop charges out of gratitude, or for fear of public shaming, so rescuers often find themselves with limited (if any) fines to pay.
 In other cases, however, you may end up being sued, so don’t just assume you won’t get into trouble for breaking into a car.

 In Canada, the laws are similar.
 It is illegal for citizens to break a window to get a dog out of a vehicle.
 Doing so can result in a fine or other penalty.
-This applies to everyone, including the SPCA and the police themselves.
 However, Canadian police and SPCA officials receive proper procedure training, so calling them should be your first step.

 As in the US, leaving an animal in a car in Canada is not an offense — the offence occurs when the animal has been placed in a harmful situation as defined under the Animal Cruelty section in the Criminal Code of Canada (e.g. life-threatening temperatures inside the vehicle).
 If such an offense is committed, the punishment is a fine or even imprisonment.